Your apartment is your sanctuary. It’s your tranquil escape from the hustle and bustle of the everyday world. It’s your blissful oasis from the chaos.

 However, just like your kitchen can house some pretty unpleasant odors, it can also yield the solution when considering how to get food smells out of an apartment.
 There are two common household ingredients that will clean and deodorize almost anything: baking soda and vinegar.

-Sprinkle baking soda on carpets or fabrics you think are smelly, let it sit, and vacuum a little while later.
+- Sprinkle baking soda on smelly carpets or fabrics, let it sit, and vacuum a little while later.
 Keep an open box of baking soda in the refrigerator to combat leftover food smells.
 You can also leave a few open boxes of baking soda around the house to absorb everyday odors.
 A sprinkle of baking soda in the bottom of the kitchen trash will prevent strong smells from taking hold.

 Now that you’ve gotten rid of the unpleasant smell, it’s time to replace it with something that adds to your home in a positive way!